Understanding Non-Potable Water

 Finding Local Water Resources

 Do you have a natural lake or stream in your area?
 This can greatly reduce the amount of water you need to store.
-See if this interactive map can help you find natural water resources near you.
+Check out this interactive map and see if it can help you find natural water resources near you.
 If so, you can make this part of your non-potable water plan.